kodexa-labs/aws-eks-cdk/README.md

 pip install -r requirements.txt
 ```

-Now you have your environment available.
+Now you have your conda environment available.

 ## Deploying the EKS cluster

 The CDK script itself is written in Python, and if you look at the app.py you will see that we pass in the name “demo”, and we allow you to set your IAM name (to ensure you are a system administrator of the cluster).

-You *MUST* change the iam_user in app.py (for example: iam_user = "kodexa") and if you wish to give the VPC and cluster a more meaningful name you can change "demo".
+**You MUST change the iam_user in app.py (for example: iam_user = "kodexa") and if you wish to give the VPC and cluster a more meaningful name you can change "demo".**

 ### Additional Settings